singularityhub/singularity-hpc/paper/paper.md

 $ biocontainers-samtools-inspect-deffile
 ```

-Finally, the core software in the container is also exposed as one or more aliase.s
+Finally, the core software in the container is also exposed as one or more aliases.
 In the case of samtools, the samtools executable is likely desired:

 ```bash